-- Mix on a medium speed for 2 minutes.
-Dough should clear the sides, but stick to the bottom.
-Let dough rest for 5 minutes.
-Turn the mixer on again, and mix for 3 minutes.
+- If you are using a mixer, use a dough hook.
+Mix on a low speed until the dough is fully mixed, then mix on a medium speed for 2 minutes.
+The dough should clear the sides, but stick to the bottom.
+Let the dough rest for 5 minutes.
+Turn the mixer on again and mix for 3 minutes.

 - Divide in half.
 Roll each portion into a rectangle.
 Roll it up into a jelly-roll style, beginning with a long side.

 - Spray the bread pan with oil and sprinkle some oats on the inside.
 Place each loaf in the inside and cover it with a towel.
 Let it rise in a warm place until doubled, about 40 minutes.

 - Brush the tops with water and sprinkle the loaf with oats.

 - Bake at 375 °F for 35-45 minutes or until golden brown.